-The Edinburgh PeaceTech initiative (Christine Bell, Larissa Pschetz, Benjamin Bach, Mark Mueller) is looking for a web developer and visualization designer to work on a website and interactive data visualizations (e.g., https://pax-vis.github.io/pax/) in the context of active conflicts and peace processes (project name “Voices of Peace”).
+The Edinburgh PeaceTech initiative (Christine Bell, Larissa Pschetz, Benjamin Bach, Mark Mueller) is looking for a research assistant and visualization designer to work on a website and interactive data visualizations (e.g., https://pax-vis.github.io/pax/) in the context of active conflicts and peace processes (project name “Voices of Peace”).
 This interdisciplinary project is a collaboration supported by a consortium of organisations, including the University of Edinburgh (School of Law, School of Informatics, and School of Design) London School of Economics, and Beyond Borders (Scottish NGO).

 Goal is to create a public and international web presence to raise awareness about the conflict and ongoing peace processes in a particular conflict, to support inclusive, open, and informed peace process and agreements.

 There is growing interest in monitoring and understanding conflict and peace processes worldwide, but in particular through governments, NGOs, universities as well as public media.
 Our research goal is to investigate this potential, identify challenges and opportunities for data analytics, data visualization, distributed applications, and platforms for engagement and participation.
 The specific goal of this research position is to help shaping a research agenda for how data analysis can support conflict interpretation and peace processes.

 In the short term, the project will feature